masvsuarez/RegressionAnalysisOfExperimentalData/README.md

 Sample processed data is provided in the ```data``` folder and contains Chemical Activity (target variable) and the relevant context information, incl. molecules used for later embedding (predictor variables).

+This experiment was conducted and implemented in collaboration with Novartis scientists, initial trials on simple feed-forward neural network were conducted, but subsequent progress is proprietary.
+For more information please refer to:

+Martin EJ, Polyakov VR, Tian L, Perez RC.
+Profile-QSAR 2.0: Kinase Virtual Screening Accuracy Comparable to Four-Concentration IC50s for Realistically Novel Compounds.
+J Chem Inf Model.
+2017 Aug 28;57(8):2077-2088. doi: 10.1021/acs.jcim.7b00166.
+Epub 2017 Jul 26.
+PMID: 28651433.

 # SQL ChEMBl database - data cleaning for Kinase protein family